Quantum Semiconductor Heterostructures for meV Axion Dark Matter Detection

-\textbf{Sensitivity}---The projected \TRAx{} sensitivity to axion DM is set by requiring a 95\% confidence exclusion.
+\textit{Sensitivity}---The projected example \SQWARE{} sensitivity to axion DM is set by requiring a 95\% confidence exclusion.
 In the background-dominant scenario, the expected axion signal must exceed twice the standard deviation of detector noise, approximated from Poisson statistics.
 The dominant noise is the photodetector’s dark count rate $\Gamma_\text{dark}$, with other sources (e.g., thermal photons or cosmic rays) rendered negligible by sub-Kelvin operation and sufficient shielding.
-The minimum detectable signal rate is thus $\Gamma_\text{signal} >2\sqrt{\Gamma_{\text{dark}} / t_\text{obs}}$, where $t_\text{obs}$ is the measurement time~\cite{schutte-engel_axion_2021,bityukov_new_1998}.
-In background-free scenarios (e.g., with a next-generation detector with dark count less than 1 per observation time), a threshold of 3 detected photons is required~\cite{liu_broadband_2022, navas_review_2024}.
-The signal rate detected by a photodetector with quantum efficiency $\eta$, lens focusing efficiency $\eta_\text{lens}$ (set to 100\%), boost factor $\beta$, magnetic field $|\boldsymbol{B}|$ , and plasmonic cavity area $W^2$ is $\Gamma_\text{signal} = \eta|\boldsymbol{E}|^2 W^2 / 2\omega$, where $|\boldsymbol{E}| = \beta \gagg |\boldsymbol{B}| a_0$.
-The sensitivity to the axion-photon coupling in the background-dominated regime, over a measurement time, $t_\mathrm{obs}$, is therefore
+The minimum detectable signal rate is thus $\Gamma_\text{signal} >2\sqrt{\Gamma_{\text{dark}} / t_\text{obs}}$, where $t_\text{obs}$ is the integration time~\cite{schutte-engel_axion_2021,bityukov_new_1998}.
+In background-free scenarios (e.g., with a next-generation detector with dark count less than 1 per $t_\text{obs}$), a threshold of three detected photons is required~\cite{liu_broadband_2022, navas_review_2024}.
+Assuming ideal focusing, the signal rate detected by a photodetector with quantum efficiency $\eta$, boost factor $\beta$, magnetic field $|\boldsymbol{B}|$ , and plasmonic cavity area $W^2$ is $\Gamma_\text{signal} = \eta|\boldsymbol{E}|^2 W^2 / 2\omega$, where $|\boldsymbol{E}| = \beta \gagg |\boldsymbol{B}| a_0$.
+The sensitivity to the axion-photon coupling in the background-dominated regime, over integration time, $t_\mathrm{obs}$, is therefore